dictu-lang/Dictu/docs/docs/standard-lib/json.md

 ### JSON.stringify(value, number: indent -> optional)

 Stringify converts a Dictu value into a valid JSON string.
+Returns a Result type and unwraps to string.

 ```cs
 JSON.stringify(true); // 'true'